-This application procedure is to be followed when applying for the following grants/scholarships: AOSA TAP Fund, Barbara Potter Scholarship Fund, Gunild Keetman Assistance Fund, and the Shields-Gillespie Scholarship.
+This application procedure is to be followed when applying for the following grants/scholarships: AOSA TAP Fund, Barbara Potter Scholarship Fund, Gunild Keetman Assistance Fund, Shields-Gillespie Scholarship, and AOSA Diversity Outreach Scholarship.
 Application information for all other grants and scholarships will be found on the pages linked to those opportunities.

 All necessary pages and forms must completed and submitted using the online application (form below) no later than midnight on January 15.
 Letters of reference must also be completed and submitted online or received by AOSA headquarters by January 15.
 Incomplete applications or applications that are missing required components will not be considered.

 Individuals may apply for more than one scholarship or grant per year, but only one award can be granted.
 Scholarship and Grant Funds will not be awarded to the same person more than once in three years, even if the application is for a different grant.
 This rule excludes the Research Grant and the Research Partnership Grant.
 If a previous scholarship/grant request has been denied, a person may apply again the following year.